inShare246 5 Things You Probably Didn’t Know are “Illegal” on Facebook

 Facebook Advertising Options Demystified (Chart) inShare0 October 19, 2012 - Posted by Amanda Norris With a potential audience of over a billion users, many brands have found success by adding Facebook advertising to their online marketing efforts.
-In recent months, Facebook has focused on providing more advertising options and tools for companies to use to grow their customer base and increase engagement and loyalty.

 How to Use Facebook Ads: An Introduction Are you considering Facebook Ads but are confused by all the options?
 You’ve undoubtedly heard that “social ads” are the future of advertising, but what does that mean in practical terms for you today?
 This article will help you make smart decisions about how to promote your brand and engage with fans through advertising on Facebook.
 As a Facebook Preferred Developer, I’ve had the opportunity to gather a lot of information from the proverbial “horse’s mouth.”
 This article will provide a useful lay of the land around the new ad solutions that were introduced at the Facebook Marketing Conference (fMC) in February.

 Facebook marketing campaigns seem to be going all warm, caring and fluffy recently as brands realize that solving problems and helping those in need can be a very effective marketing tactic.
 Three of the Facebook campaigns in this list have an altruistic reason behind their campaigns, from donating $500,000 each to 20 schools to raising funds for the “Make A Wish Foundation”.
 The marketing goals for the Facebook pages vary but quite often the simple goal of just increasing their fan count to their Facebook page seems to be top of the list as brands have worked out very quickly that being able to communicate to 1,000′s or even millions of fans via a simple status update is very efficient highly leveraged marketing.
 Companies have also realized that people’s main reason for becoming a fan for the most part is not so charitable, but is about having access to the latest special offers and freebies.

 Marketers Agree Facebook Is Vital, Facebook Ads Not So Much A few days before the big Facebook IPO back in May, the news broke that General Motors was yanking nearly $10 million worth of paid ads from the network, basically saying that they don’t work (that blow was later softened).
 Although marketers were talking about the effectiveness of Facebook ads long before GM pulled the plug, that news coupled with the worries about Facebook’s long-term strategy of mobile monetization has created a very uneasy culture around advertising on Facebook.
 Despite all the hubbub, only 4.3% of advertisers say they expect to decrease their Facebook advertising budget over the next year.
 And over half (56.6%) say they expect to increase it.
 That’s one of the main takeaways from an Ad Age/Citigroup survey of 658 marketers, agency executives, and media executives who refer to themselves as “decision makers” when it comes to social media marketing.

 Six Ways To Effectively Promote Events on Facebook – Case Study Any time you offer an event – live or virtual – there are several ways you can capitalize on Facebook’s tools to increase your event registrations.
 Thing is, many Facebook users create all manner of events and insist on inviting all their friends… only to upset those friends with the constant barrage of invitations and emails about events of no interest or relevancy.
 So, let’s take a look at what does work in terms of promoting events on Facebook!
 By way of example, I’m going to use the upcoming Social Media Success Summit 2011 presented by Michael Stelzner and his team at Social Media Examiner.